rail5/bookthief/README.md

     For those of us who prefer print over screens

+> Rudy said, "You know something, Liesel, I was thinking.
+You’re not a thief at all.
+Stealing is what the army does.
+Taking your father, and mine."
+He kicked a stone and it clanged against a gate.
+He walked faster.
+"All those rich Nazis up there, on Grande Strasse, Gelb Strasse, Heide Strasse.
+How does it feel anyway?"
+>
+> "How does what feel?"
+>
+> "When you take one of those books?"
+>
+> At that moment, she chose to keep still.
+If he wanted an answer, he'd have to come back, and he did.
+>
+> "Well?" he asked, but again, it was Rudy who answered, before Liesel could even open her mouth.
+>
+> "It feels good, doesn't it?
+To steal something back."

+– Markus Zusak's "The Book Thief"

 ## Installation

+64-bit .deb packages & Windows installer files are provided in the **releases** section

 On Ubuntu-based distros, BookThief can be easily installed via the BookThief PPA: